 BRI Gut Immunity Program researchers, Adam Lacy-Hulbert, PhD, James Lord, MD, PhD, and Oliver Harrison, DPhil (left to right).

 The Gut Immunity Program at Benaroya Research Institute at Virginia Mason (BRI) studies how immune responses in the gut go wrong and lead to inflammatory bowel diseases (IBD) such as, celiac disease, Crohn's & colitis and other autoimmune conditions.
 Researchers use model systems, biorepository samples and clinical studies to understand how immune responses go awry.
 They also study the gut microbiome and how immune responses in the gut contribute to other autoimmune diseases.

 Established in 2019 with the support of a $3 million donation from a private donor, this program brings BRI closer to understanding what triggers IBD.
-It also provides researchers with resources to identify identifying new treatments by fostering collaboration and developing new research methods that can then be applied to other immune-mediated conditions. with experts in autoimmune disease, BRI’s expansive resource of cell samples and clinical research partnership with Virginia Mason leaves the institute well positioned for research involving gut immunity.
+It also provides researchers with resources to identify new treatments by fostering collaboration and developing new research methods that can then be applied to other immune-mediated conditions.
+BRI’s expansive resource of cell samples and clinical research partnership with Virginia Mason leaves the institute well positioned for research involving gut immunity.

 About Gut Immunity